ilRECh/tinygrep/README.md

     - [TinyGrep](#TinyGrep)

 ### File
-Contains current file information.
+Contains the current file's information.
 In Unix OS' "everything is a file", so this is a class, which abstracts this statement, and makes that it contains an "actual" file with contents.

 ### Finder
-Contains searching functionality.
+Contains the searching functionality.
 Addresses the [File](#File) class for the file to search in.

 ### TinyGrep
 The main class.